port-labs/contains-package-example/README.md

 ## Getting started

 In this example, you will create a blueprint for `package` entity that ingests all third party dependencies in your requirements.txt file using Port's GitOps functionality.
 You will then create a calculation property (`contains`) on this blueprint to check whether a specific package is present in the content of the file.
 Finally, you will add the `port.yml` file in your project's root folder to enable Port to read and parse the requirements.txt file.
-In this example, delete the row "nugpak" row from the port.yml.
+In this example, delete the row "nugpak" from the port.yml.

 ## Package Blueprint
 Create the service blueprint in Port [using this json file](./resources/blueprint.json)